DamnedAngel/MnemoSyne-X/README.md

     ;   - Nothing
     ; ----------------------------------------------------------------

-**_mnemo_getManagedSegments** will return the numbers of physical segments reserved to manage logical segments.
+**_mnemo_getManagedSegments** will return the number of Physical Segments reserved to manage logical segments.

 ### _mnemo_getUsedSegments